symfony/symfony-docs/guides/event/overview.rst

     $dispatcher->notify($event);

-By using the ``notify()`` method, you make sure that all the listeners registered for the event are executed but their return values is ignored.
+By using the ``notify()`` method, you make sure that all registered listeners for the event are executed but their return values is ignored.

 ``notifyUntil``
 ~~~~~~~~~~~~~~~